• Skip to primary navigation

 Tips

-Draining the tofu: Before marinating, we'll remove excess liquid from the block of tofu.
-(This allows the tofu to better soak up the marinade.)
-To do this, either lightly press it between towels, or use a tofu press if you have one.
+Pressing the tofu: Before marinating, we'll remove excess liquid from the block of tofu.
+(This allows the tofu to better soak up the flavor of the marinade.)
+To do this, either lightly press between towels, or use a tofu press if you have one.

-Marinating: After tossing the tofu in the garlic sauce, we'll let it chill in the fridge for 30+ minutes.
+Marinating: After tossing the tofu in the garlic sauce, we'll let it marinate for about 10 minutes.
 This gives the flavors a chance to absorb into the tofu and intensify.
 (No problem if you don't have time to marinate, however.
-The flavors won't be quite as bold, but it will still taste great.)
+It'll still taste great.)
+Or if you prefer to marinate longer, just store it in a sealed container in the fridge for a couple hours or even overnight.
+This could make the end result less saucy however as the sauce absorbs more.

 Customizing

-Sauce flavors: Freshly grated ginger is also a tasty addition to the sauce!
-Or you can stir in rice vinegar or even pure maple syrup for a touch of added sweetness.
+Sauce flavors: Stir in rice vinegar or even pure maple syrup for a touch of added sweetness.

-Make it spicy: Sprinkle red chili pepper flakes or sriracha hot sauce to taste before serving.
+Make it spicy: Sprinkle red chili pepper flakes, chili paste, or sriracha hot sauce to taste before serving.

 Serving